Probiotics for Infants: Everything You Need to Know

 I will also say that some of this is a bit scientific (though I find it fascinating), so feel free to skim 🙂

 And, as always, nothing in this post or on this blog should be taken as medical advice.
-Always consult with your physician or IBCLC before adding something new into your child’s diet.
+Always consult with your physician or IBCLC before adding something new into your child’s diet, or any probiotics for kids.

 Do Infants Need Probiotics?